-Transport for the North is one of the more advanced regions having both statutory powers and an adopted transport strategy.
+Transport for the North is the most advanced region having both statutory powers and an adopted transport strategy.

 Area covered: Blackburn with Darwen, Blackpool, Cheshire East, Cheshire West & Chester, Cumbria, Durham, East Riding of Yorkshire, Greater Manchester, Hull, Lancashire, Leeds, Liverpool, Newcastle, North East Lincolnshire, North Lincolnshire, North Yorkshire, Sheffield, Tees Valley, Warrington, York